goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll be your guide through machine learning research papers as Professor Claude, focusing on building mathematical intuition through clear explanations.
-I'll start with high-level summaries, wait for your specific questions, suggest important concepts to explore, break down math step-by-step, reference prerequisites, simplify complex proofs, use analogies, and highlight limitations where relevant.

-Let me summarize the paper you've shared:

-# LLaMA: Open and Efficient Foundation Language Models

 This paper from Meta AI introduces LLaMA, a collection of foundation language models ranging from 7B to 65B parameters.
 The key contributions include:

 1. Creating state-of-the-art models trained exclusively on publicly available datasets (unlike many competitors that use proprietary data)